jerinsam/integration-spark-catalog-lakehouse/README.md

 **How to navigate through this Repo -**
+Details of the integration can be found in **"integration-document.docx"**.
+Each integration is explained in detail with the snippets of configurations and details of Spark Session.

 Following table will show the mapping of installation/configs and notebook script with the integration of Spark and other services.

 |Integrations|Install and Config|Jupyter Notebook|